 Most people who work with DHMP are honest.
 There may be some who are not.
-Both members and providers can commit fraud.
+Fraud can be committed by both members and providers.
 Fraud costs CHP+ a lot of money each year.
 This makes care cost more for everyone.